J

 My one hard requirement was to keep orange as our primary color, so I built a new palette around a slightly darker shade that was much easier on the eyes.

-After refining the orange, I moved into 3 detailed color study exercises by creating multiple palettes for exploration & applying them to the new UpCity logo and some mock assets.
+After refining the orange, I moved into 3 detailed color study exercises by creating multiple palettes for exploration & applying them to one of the new UpCity logo concepts and some mock assets.
 This way, we could get a full in-context view of how UpCity’s new palette would represent the brand.
 This might seem like a lot of work but exploring how different colors work together right away helps accelerate the overall process by eliminating “aw crap” moments once you start running asset production.

 An image of color options applied to potential UpCity brand elements.
 UpCity color study 1